seanh/sidecar/content/demo.md

 Author: Sean Hammond
 Date: 2024-09-04
 Category: Tech
-Summary: This is the demo site for [Sidecar](https://github.com/seanh/sidecar),
+Summary:
-    a plain but pretty theme for the [Pelican](https://getpelican.com/) static site generator.
-This post demos a few of the things you can do with Sidecar&hellip;
+Subheading:
     This is the demo site for [Sidecar](https://github.com/seanh/sidecar), a plain but pretty theme for the [Pelican](https://getpelican.com/) static site generator.
 This post demos a few of the things you can do with Sidecar.

 See [Sidecar's README](https://github.com/seanh/sidecar) for more features and customization settings.